iftechfoundation/twine-cookbook/storyandpassage/chapbook/chapbook_storyandpassage.md

 ## Summary

 Often, it can be useful to access information about the story or other passages while it is running.
-In Chapbook, the *engine.story* object provides two functions, *passageNamed()* and
+In Chapbook, the *engine.story* object provides two functions, **passageNamed()** and
-*passageWithId()*, for accessing other passages.
-Combined with the [`[JavaScript]` modifier](https://klembot.github.io/chapbook/guide/advanced/using-javascript-in-passages.html), these functions and values they return when given existing passage names, can be used to show the name and source of one passage in another.
+**passageWithId()**, for accessing other passages.
+Combined with the [`[JavaScript]`](https://klembot.github.io/chapbook/guide/advanced/using-javascript-in-passages.html) modifier, these functions and values they return when given existing passage names, can be used to show the name and source of one passage in another.

 ## Live Example

 <section>
 <iframe src="chapbook_storyandpassage_example.html" height=400 width=90%></iframe>

 Download: <a href="chapbook_storyandpassage_example.html" target="_blank">Live Example</a>
 </section>